sakkarose/wazuh-rac/README.md

 - `single-node/docker-compose.yml` is the tracked base Compose file.
 - `single-node/example.env` is a tracked template with placeholder values.
+- `single-node/example.compose.yml` is a tracked Compose override template.
 - `single-node/.env` and `single-node/.env.*` files are ignored and should
   contain real host secrets.
 - `single-node/compose.*.yml` files are ignored and should contain host-specific